Arthropod gap

-The arthropod gap, also sometimes known as the hexapoda gap, is an apparent gap in the terrestrial arthropod (particular insect) fossil record noted in the study of evolutionary biology.
+The arthropod gap, also sometimes known as the hexapoda gap, is an apparent gap in the terrestrial arthropod (particularly insect) fossil record noted in the study of evolutionary biology.
 The fossil gap occurs in the early Carboniferous, coinciding and extending past the Romer's gap for tetrapod vertebrates, who were newly arrived colonizers of land habitats.

 The discovery of the Devonian insect species Strudiella devonica in 2012, and dated to 370 million years ago, reduces a previous gap of 45 million years in the evolutionary history of insects, from 385 million to 325 million years ago.
 However, its affinity as an insect is questioned later.